 It took 46 years before ¼ of the US population had adopted electricity.
 It only took 7 years to get ¼ of us on the internet.
 It only took us 5 years to adopt smartphones.
 In less than a century we increased the rate of technology adoption by 900%.
 Future adoptions of technology will be even faster.

 There is a part of our society that is experiencing mental health issues, related to their inability to keep up with the pace of change.
 From an NIH study on change in China:

 “…we believe in this case that a compelling causal narrative can be told about how a deliberate change of course in terms of economic structure and social organization has had psychological consequences.”

 That their inability to deal with these changes is causing something similar to a fight or flight reaction.
-This puts people into a fear state, which shunts the blood away from the prefrontal cortex causing them to have lower mental functioning and making them easier to manipulate.
-Perhaps we could start teaching resilience in schools, like the US Armed Forces does to prevent PTSD?
+This puts people into a fear state, which shunts the blood away from the prefrontal cortex causing them to have a lower mental functioning and making them easier to manipulate.
+Perhaps we could start teaching resilience in schools like the US Armed Forces does to prevent PTSD?
 In any case, it’s a topic that deserves more research.

 This is why demagogues create external targets to focus the fear of a population.
 People who are afraid are easier to manipulate.
-For instance my niece is afraid to travel outside the US because of ISIS, when the chance of death by terrorist is less likely than getting crushed by furniture.
+For instance, my niece is afraid to travel outside the US because of ISIS, when the chance of death by a terrorist is less likely than getting crushed by furniture.

 It’s not only technological changes that are speeding up.
 Social change has been accelerating as well.
 At least it appears to be happening.
 It took us 89 years to abolish slavery and another hundred years to afford all the rights that other US citizens enjoy to also apply to Blacks.